ZichengXu/Decoding-Tree-Sketching/README.md

 ```

 #### 2\.
 Run Example
-This example shows how to load a model and run inference with DTS decoding.
+This example shows how to load a model and run inference with DTS-Greedy decoding.

 ```python
 import torch